-I had covered the table with an old sheet and the girls only ended up with a little bit of paint on their fingers.
+To contain the mess, I had covered the table with an old sheet so the girls only ended up with a little bit of paint on their fingers.

-The messiest part was throwing away our paint-covered plastic wrap.
+The messiest part of the whole process was throwing away our paint-covered plastic wrap.

 While waiting for the paint to dry, cut a shamrock from your cereal box.

 Shamrocks are not as complicated to draw as you might think.
 Draw three hearts with their point meeting in the middle, add a stem, and you’re done.

 If you’re still not confident in your drawing abilities, do a quick Google search for a shamrock to trace.